upbound/docs/content/cli/command-reference/_index.md

 ### configuration template list

-List the available Crossplane configurations that are available to create a new git-synced configuration from
+List the available Crossplane configurations that are available to create a new Git-synced configuration from
 `up configuration template list`.

 **Examples**

-* List the configuration templates available to create a new git-synced configuration from
+* List the configuration templates available to create a new Git-synced configuration from

 ```shell {copy-lines="1"}
 up cfg template list